 Not do these towers increase your child’s ability to participate in the kitchen, but they’re super safe as well.
 Though there are many unique designs, essentially these towers are built of a few steps, have three completely covered sides, and many have a bar at the back.
 This keeps your child safe from falling (unlike tippy stools and chairs).

-Convinced that these learning towers would be a great addition for your home?
+Convinced that these learning towers would be a great addition to your home?
 You can find tons online if you’re looking to buy one, like this adorable Kitchen Helper Tower by Duck Woodworks Shop on Etsy.
-For those avid DIYers out there, there’s also tons of great plans dependent on your woodworking level like this simple one from Etsy seller StellasCosmos.
+For those avid DIYers out there, there are also tons of great plans dependent on your woodworking level like this simple one from Etsy seller StellasCosmos.

 On a side note… One thing that I have noticed with these is that since children can climb onto counters from these Montessori Kitchen Towers, they often will.
 This is all a part of testing boundaries and exploring their curiosity… And is completely normal!